 The 45-16 pounding on the road at Georgia was the killer as hopes of a repeat national championship or even a shot at returning to the SEC title game in Atlanta were all but lost.

-’s Tigers for holding their chins up and moving forward.
+But give credit to Nick Saban's Tigers for holding their chins up and moving forward.
 While things have looked a bit shaky at times this season, LSU has managed to come from behind in four games and post victories when it looked as if they were surely beaten.
 One can only reflect in horror to the 1998 season LSU last close game after close game with Gerry DiNardo at the helm.

 Speaking of the Alabama game on Saturday, wasn't it nice to finally attend a football game when it felt like football weather.
 Temperatures in the low 50s made for a nice afternoon and cool evening in Tiger Stadium – a full Tiger Stadium at that.